ggrangia/gowall/README.md

 res, isCompleted := AllSettledTimed(5000, requests...)

 ```
+# Contributing
 Any help is appreciated!
-IF you see something wrong, do hesitate to make a pull request!
+If you see something wrong or you have an improvement, do not hesitate to make a pull request!
 Thank you in advance.